 7 Things that Indicate Your Stress Levels are Too High

-While it’s a normal physiological reaction to any adverse situations that arise day by day, its effects can be compounded when things get a bit tougher.
+With our modern lifestyle, multiple jobs, and everyday problems we need to manage our stress levels.
+While it’s a normal physiological reaction to any adverse situations that arise day by day, its effects can compound when things get a bit tougher.

-If you’ve never had allergies to anything and suddenly notice that you’re covered with red welts or a rash, it’s likely due to high stress levels.
+If you’ve never had allergies to anything and suddenly notice that you’re covered with red welts or a rash, it may be due to high-stress levels.

-When your body experiences this disorder, the immune system tends to become imbalanced and the body initiates the release of the chemical known as histamine.
+According to a publication by The American Institute of Stress, when your body experiences this disorder, the immune system tends to become imbalanced and the body initiates the release of the chemical known as histamine.
+This causes hives.